 What drives species variation across spatial scales continues to puzzle ecologists in a variety of ecosystems (Boström et al., 2006), and has consequences for the structure of biological communities (A. Driscoll, 2008; Levins, 1969).
 The concept of space becomes more interesting as we see variation at increasingly small scales where there is little or no apparent difference in biotic or abiotic conditions.

 Seagrasses are flowering aquatic plants that diverged from terrestrial grasses 250 million years ago to colonize nearshore waters.
-Seagrass is evolutionary and structurally distinct from the algae with which it grows in close proximity and shares its resources.
+Seagrass is evolutionary and structurally distinct from the algae with which it grows in close proximity and shares resources.
 While both contribute to the overall productivity of the seagrass ecosystem, in temperate meadows, epiphytic algae are usually more important as a food source for invertebrate grazers, while the temperate seagrass species, Zostera marina, is more important for providing habitat structure for resident species (Neckles et al., 1993).
 Due to these different ecological roles and life history strategies, both organisms respond differently to changes in the environment.
-Epiphytic algae have a rapid response to nutrient influxes, which can cause them to grow uncontrollably and outcompete the seagrass for light (Borum, 1985; Moore et al., 1996; Tomasko and Lapointe, 1991).
+Epiphytic algae respond rapidly to nutrient influxes, which can cause them to outcompete the seagrass for light (Borum, 1985; Moore et al., 1996; Tomasko and Lapointe, 1991).
 Seagrass meadows are currently in decline, in part due to rapid and excessive algal growth, particularly in the Northern Hemisphere (Orth et al. 2006).

 Studies have investigated the processes that affect algae abundance on seagrass blades, but few have examined drivers of spatial variation within seagrass meadows.
-Studies have shown that there is both between- and within-meadow variation within epiphytic communities (Johnson et al., 2005; Lavery and Vanderklift, 2002; Prado et al., 2007; Saunders et al., 2003).
+That there is both between- and within-meadow variation in epiphytic communities (Johnson et al., 2005; Lavery and Vanderklift, 2002; Prado et al., 2007; Saunders et al., 2003).
 Ecological theory suggests that a variety of mechanisms affect algal community composition, and what we see on the community level is an emergent property of these processes.
-However, the dominant processes are unclear, and with experimental manipulation we can attempt to determine what mechanisms dictate algal growth in seagrass meadows.
+However, the dominant processes are unclear, and with experimental manipulation we can determine what mechanisms dictate algal growth in seagrass meadows.

 Smithora naiadum (hereafter, Smithora) is an ideal algal species for investigating controls of algal abundances in seagrass meadows.
 Smithora is a bladed red algal epiphyte that grows largely on Zostera marina and Phyllospadix spp., but has also been shown to grow on other red algae and neutral substrates (Hansen, 1986; Harlin, 1973).
 Smithora is a prolific colonizer of seagrass meadows, and has a range from Baja California to Kodiak Island Alaska (Hansen, 1986; Scagel, 1986).
 Smithora reproduces asexually from monospores released from monostromatic bladed gametophytes that grow on seagrass (Hawkes, 1988a).
 In Choked Pass on Calvert Island, differences in Smithora cover on Zostera marina range from high to zero cover in less than a meter.
 This drastic change in abundance, with no observed variation in abiotic variables, invites questions about the controls of algal colonization in seagrass meadows.
 Since Smithora has been shown to be an excellent colonizer of seagrass blades, a sudden absence of colonizing individuals is intriguing.
 Variation in Smithora spatial distribution could be driven by either a characteristic of the seagrass shoot’s location or a characteristic of the seagrass shoot itself.